The role of baby-sign in child development

 - Karen Pine is Professor of Development Psychology at the University of Hertfordshire.
 Her work has included Sure Start Government funded research to improve communication in low income families.

-- A programme of events is available at the Festival website.
-You can now follow updates from the ESRC on Twitter.
+- You can now follow updates from the ESRC on Twitter.
 This includes new funding calls as they are posted, press releases, events and more.
 The Economic and Social Research Council (ESRC) is the UK's largest organisation for funding research on economic and social issues.
 It supports independent, high quality research which has an impact on business, the public sector and the third sector.
 The ESRC's planned total expenditure in 2009/10 is £204 million.
 At any one time the ESRC supports over 4,000 researchers and postgraduate students in academic institutions and independent research institutes.